HMS Neptune (1832): Construction and career

-Neptune was ordered on 12 February 1823, laid down at Portsmouth Dockyard in January 1827, launched on 27 August 1832 and completed in December.
-The ship remained in ordinary until she was commissioned on 5 December 1851 as a guard ship by Captain Richard Yates.
+Named for the Roman god of the sea, Neptune was the fourth ship of her name to serve in the RN.
+She was ordered on 12 February 1823, laid down at Portsmouth Dockyard in January 1827, launched on 27 August 1832 and completed in December.
+The ship remained in ordinary until she was commissioned on 5 December 1851 as a guard ship in ordinary by Captain Richard Yates.
 Captain Edward H. Scott assumed command on 27 March 1852.
-He was relieved in turn by Captain Henry Smith on 17 February 1854.
-She was fitted with screw propulsion in 1859, and was sold out of the service in 1875.